 You can see the Berkshire Mountains and the nearby Stockbridge bowl from some areas on the Lawn.
-The Visitor’s Center (rear of the lawn) offers Exhibits and information on Tanglewood history; there are walking tours of the grounds (call 413-637-5393 for more information) offered on Saturdays at 1:30, Sundays at 12:30).
+The Visitor’s Center (rear of the lawn) offers Exhibits and information on Tanglewood history and walking tours of the grounds (call 413-637-5393 for more information) .
 There are also several casual dining options, and ice-cream concession stands.
 “Glass house” gift shop offers musical souvenirs and Tanglewood merchandise.

 6. IT’S AFFORDABLE!

-Tanglewood offers FREE lawn tickets for children and young people age 17 and younger (up to four free children’s tickets are available per adult; this offer does not extend to the “Popular Artist” series). at the Tanglewood Box Office on the day of the concert.
+Tanglewood offers FREE lawn tickets for children and youth age 18 and younger (up to four free children’s tickets are available per adult; this offer does not extend to the “Popular Artist” series) at the Tanglewood Box Office on the day of the concert.
 You need to get your free tickets at the Box offices located at the entrance gates on the day of the concert.
-Adult lawn tickets range between $10-$22 depending on the day and time of performance.

-We usually come 1-2 hours prior to performance to set up and enjoy the grounds; they do not seem to run out of lawn tickets even if you come closer to performance time (with the exception of the 4th of July when all tickets were sold out in advance).
+We usually come 2.5 hours prior to performance to set up and enjoy the grounds and the pre-concert programming; they do not seem to run out of lawn tickets even if you come closer to performance time (with the exception of the 4th of July when all tickets may be sold out in advance).
 For advance ticket purchases, call 617-266-1200 or purchase on line HERE.